This post families that play together stay together, is sponsored by Vocalpoint and Dick’s Sporting Goods. All opinions are my own.

 Did you know that families that play together stay together?
 As most of you already know, my husband and I were married for ten years, divorced, and then got remarried.
-We have now been remarried for two years now, and it amazes me to think about the changes that have taken place over the past few years.
+We have been remarried for two years, and it amazes me to think about the changes that have occurred over the past few years.

 Families That Play Together Stay Together:

-Marriage is not a cake walk and sometimes you need to pull those wonderful memories of amazing moments shared together out of your memory banks when the going gets tough.
+Marriage is not a cakewalk; sometimes you need to pull those beautiful memories of amazing moments shared out of your memory banks when the going gets tough.

 Play Together Stay Together:

-While we probably spend more money on playing together than we do anything else, it is totally worth it.
+While we probably spend more money on playing together than we do anything else, it is worth it.
 Deciding to play together has been the best investment we could possibly make for our family.
-We have done more together in the past two years than we ever did in the previous ten.
-If nothing else I hope I have inspired you to spend more time playing with your family.
-We only have a limited amount of time so spend it well.
-Spend it intentionally, and spend a good part of it playing!
-Remember play together stay together. 😉
+We have done more together in the past two years than in the previous ten.

 To encourage you to play I’ve partnered with DICK’s Sporting Goods to give you a chance to win a $50 gift card!
 You can enter below: